blessingmudarikwa23-wq/alx-project-nexus/README.md

 - How I solved them
 - How frontend and backend systems work together

-It is written in a:
-- ✅ Beginner-friendly way
-- ✅ Step-by-step format
-- ✅ App-by-app learning style
-- ✅ Real-world engineering approach

 ---

 ## 🎓 2.
 About The ProDev Frontend Engineering Program